- Do I need to have documentation? What is the purpose of documentation anyway?

 - Why are the participants in the Society expected to report their artistic accomplishments to the local A&S officer?

 - The Society for Creative Anachronism is a non-profit organization.
-The fact that we are devoted to historical study is one of the reasons that we are able to acheive that status.
+The fact that we are devoted to historical study is one of the reasons that we are able to achieve that status.
 By reporting our artistic endeavors to the local A&S officer, we are providing documentation that helps to justify our non-profit status.